-- ◆ POLIO (Trivalent Oral TOPV): 4 doses at any age, but ...
-3 doses meet requirement if at least one dose was given on or after the 4th birthday. - ◆ DIPHTHERIA, TETANUS, PERTUSSIS (DPT): 5 doses at any age, but ...
+- POLIO (Trivalent Oral TOPV): 4 doses at any age, but ...
+3 doses meet requirement if at least one dose was given on or after the 4th birthday. - ◆ DIPHTHERIA.
+TETANUS.
+PERTUSSIS (DPT): 5 doses at any age, but ...
 4 doses meet requirement if at least one dose was on or after the 4th birthday. - ♦ MEASLES, MUMPS, RUBELLA: 2 doses, both on or after the 1st birthday.
-Second dose must contain the measles vaccine. - ♦ HEPATITIS B: 3 doses. - VARICELLA (Chicken Pox): 1 dose or health care provider documented varicella disease or immunity.
+Second dose must contain the measles vaccine. - ♦ HEPATITIS B: 3 doses. - VARICELLA (Chicken Pox): 2 doses or health care provider documented varicella disease or immunity on the CAIR-ME website.